lamdu/lamdu/doc/Build.md

 Notes:

 * If `cmake` fails complaining about `sh` being in the path, remove its provider from the path (most likely OpenSSH) and try invoking `cmake` again.
-* At the moment evaluation of expressions doesn't work in Windows (problems with executing the NodeJS subprocess).
-We're looking into this.